jdblischak/smk-simple-slurm/README.md

 It's possible for Slurm to submit jobs to [multiple different clusters][multi_cluster].
 Below is my advice on how to configure this.
-However, I've worked with multiple HPC clusters running Slurm, and have never encountered this sitation.
+However, I've worked with multiple HPC clusters running Slurm, and have never encountered this situation.
 Thus I'd appreciate any contributions to improve the documentation below.

 1. If you have access to multiple clusters, but only need to submit jobs to the default cluster, then you shouldn't have to modify anything in this profile

-1. If you want to always submit your jobs to a cluster other than the default, or use mutliple clusters, then pass the option `--clusters` to `sbatch`, e.g. to submit your jobs to either cluster "c1" or "c2"
+1. If you want to always submit your jobs to a cluster other than the default, or use multiple clusters, then pass the option `--clusters` to `sbatch`, e.g. to submit your jobs to either cluster "c1" or "c2"

     ```yaml